jdohertydev/blast-off/README.md

 * Validation using Linter check.

+* Issue with Game Mode Displaying as "0"
+   * The game mode appeared as "0" when the player selected 'play again'.
+This occurred because the play_game function was called with the level variable as the first argument instead of the name variable.
+This mistake was made in the ask_to_play_again function where the play_game function was invoked with the parameters in the wrong order.
+   * To resolve this issue, the play_game function was called with the correct parameters.
+Specifically, the name variable was passed as the first argument, followed by the word, level, and score variables in the correct order.

 ### Unfixed Bugs

 * Although not a bug, as a result of the typewriter effect, if the user starts typing before typewriter text is compete, their text will become embedded in the game script.
 * When text is printed to the terminal, on occasions it will go onto a new line and it doesn’t wrap cleanly.

 ## Deployment to Heroku (working 23 March 2024)